tspurway/hustle/README.md

 After cloning this repo, here are some considerations:

 * you will need Python 2.7 or higher - note that it *probably* won't work on 2.6 (has to do with pickling lambdas...)
-* you need to install Disco 0.5 and it's dependencies - get that working first
+* you need to install Disco 0.5 and its dependencies - get that working first
-* you need to install Hustle and it's 'deps' thusly:
+* you need to install Hustle and its 'deps' thusly:

 ```
 cd hustle